-While we wait for Samsung (and its partners) to roll out new versions of Android Nougat (it’s still unclear if Samsung will roll out Android 7.1.1 or Android 7.1.2), we want to help you manually fix your Samsung Galaxy Android Nougat problem.
+While you wait for Samsung and its partners to roll out new versions of Android Nougat (it’s still unclear if Samsung will roll out Android 7.1.1 or Android 7.1.2), we want to help you manually fix your Samsung Galaxy Android Nougat problem(s).

 Our list includes fixes for bad battery life, broken Wi-Fi and busted Bluetooth and we expect to add more as more people, and more devices, get Android Nougat.

 How to Fix Galaxy Nougat Installation Problems

-We’re seeing complaints about the Android Nougat download and installation process.
+We’re seeing plenty of complaints about the Android Nougat download and installation process.
 Installation issues are fairly common and there are a few things to try in an effort to jumpstart your Nougat install.

 If your download gets stuck, try pausing/restarting it.
 If that doesn’t help it along, check your internet connection.

 You’ll want to be connected to a high-speed Wi-Fi network when you sit down to install Android 7.0 Nougat on your Galaxy smartphone.

 If you’re positive it’s not a problem with your Wi-Fi connection, try restarting the device.
 If your device is completely frozen, take a look at this guide.
 It will show you how to force restart a Galaxy device.